callumflack/wild-aviation/index.md

     - Wild_Aviation_160315_062_VVV.jpg
     - Wild_Aviation_160315_065_VVV.jpg
     copy: |
         Wild Aviation Services specialises in Aftermarket Dash-8 parts, shipping globally.
 We supply parts for 100s, 200s and 300s with expansion to other types of aircraft.
+All parts are purchased from reliable approved sources.

         We will quote on all of your requirements so just ask our friendly team.
 Parts are covered by warranty, fully traceable and with the certification required by your regulating authority.